benspector3/pong-asd/README.md

 ```

 The `position: absolute` property allows us to use the `top` and `left` properties to position HTML elements anywhere we want on the screen. `top` is equivalent to setting the y-coordinate and `left` is equivalent to the x-coordinate.

-**Did you struggle finding the right position for the right paddle?
-Using JavaScript + jQuery will make this much easier!
-To the next TODO!**

-## TODO 3: Set the starting positions for the ball and paddles with JavaScript and jQuery

-One of the most common tasks in video game programming is positioning and re-positioning elements on the screen.
-On each frame, the ball will have to move and, if the players are pressing down any keys, the paddles will likely have to move as well.

-First, we'll need to select each of our DOM elements and save a reference to them in JavaScript - we'll be referencing them a lot!

-Then, we can write a helper function that can reposition _any_ DOM element using jQuery by modifying the `top` and `left` CSS properties.
-Rememember, `top` is equivalent to the y-coordinate and `left` is equivalent to the x-coordinate.
-By writing a helper function, we can reduce repetition and practice our skills of **Abstraction**!

-#### Step 1: Select DOM Elements

-In the INITIALIZATION section

-#### Step 2: Create the repositionElement helper function

-In the HELPER FUNCTIONS section

-#### Step 3: Set the starting positions

-At the bottom of the INITIALIZATION section